-The active investment manager's rolling, three-year return ranks below the median of the external investment consultant's peer group for four (4) consecutive quarters (excludes investment managers with no relative peer group).
+The active investment manager's rolling, three-year return ranks below the median of the external investment consultant's peer group for four (4) consecutive quarters (excludes investment managers with no relevant peer group).
+If a reasonable peer group is not available for a particular manager, the peer group criteria will not apply.
 This is a gross-of-fee comparison or a net-of-fee comparison, depending on which is appropriate based on the investment vehicle.
 The comparison assumes that a reasonable and similar peer group exists for evaluating each investment option.